|Take Our Daughters And Sons To Work® Day, April 24, 2014

 In fact, those first Daughters of the program's inception in 1993 have grown and seen many changes in the world of work.
 Moreover, those Sons who officially joined our program in 2003 have seen many changes, too.
 This year, perhaps more than any other, affords us all a chance to reflect on participating in Take Our Daughters And Sons To Work for two decades.

 Of course, the opportunity for us to continue our work would not be possible without the strong support you have given us throughout the years.
-So, "Work In Progress" is a celebration of the renewed success of the program year after year, and the encouragement each of you has provided to make that happen.
+So, "Plant a Seed, Grow a Future" is a celebration of the renewed success of the program year after year, and the encouragement each of you has provided to make that happen.
 It is also a chance for us to mark what has become a very special contribution to the American workforce and students by educating and empowering youth and providing them with experiences they might not have had otherwise.

-In looking ahead, "Work In Progress" suggests that an even bigger and brighter future is ahead for all our nation's daughters and sons.
+In looking ahead, "Plant a Seed, Grow a Future" suggests that an even bigger and brighter future is ahead for all our nation's daughters and sons.
 It reminds our youth to be brave as they dream seemingly impossible dreams, explore new challenges, and attain the success they have always hoped for in education, work, home, and in their communities.
 Such futures are possible because mentors, like those involved in Take Our Daughters And Sons To Work® provide a steady foundation for them to grow and build upon.

-It is difficult to express just how proud we are of reaching such a landmark 20th year.
+It is difficult to express just how proud we are of reaching such a landmark 21th year.
 However, we realize each of you takes pride in this achievement, too, because it is also a reflection for your many years' hard work.
-Whether you have been with the program 2, 12, or 20 years, this is also a celebration of you.
-And, if this is your first time participating we welcome you in joining us as we celebrate by "Work In Progress" on Thursday April 25, 2013.
+Whether you have been with the program 2, 12, or over 20 years, this is also a celebration of you.
+And, if this is your first time participating we welcome you in joining us as we celebrate by "Plant a Seed, Grow a Future" on Thursday April 24, 2014.

 Celebrates Take Our Daughters And Sons To Work® Day program's unique contributions to youth and the American workforce for two decades